dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 mypy did not like that `tail` started as a boolean, and then was assigned to a string.

-We can fix that by using a non-empty string, with a name that reveals the intention:
+We can fix that by using a non-empty string, with a value that reveals the intention:

 ```patch
 - tail = True